 - Later, Ralph Brentner makes a similar joke: "If it came down to a choice between drinking Za-Rex and bullpiss, I'd have to sit down and think her over."

-- Observing the enthusiastic crowd at the first meeting of the Boulder Free Zone, Larry thinks that "This crowd would applaud Nixonís resignation speech and ask him to encore on the piano".
+- Observing the enthusiastic crowd at the first meeting of the Boulder Free Zone, Larry thinks that "This crowd would applaud Nixons resignation speech and ask him to encore on the piano".

 - "M.O.O.N.
 That spells _____."

 - Most of the scenes with Nick Andros and Tom Cullen, particularly toward the beginning.
 They're the only two survivors for miles.
 One of them is deaf and mute, and the other one is developmentally disabled and illiterate.
-The fact that they manage to survive and work together can also double as a Crowning Moment of Heartwarming.
+The fact that they manage to survive and work together can also double as a Heartwarming Moment.

 - Stu, when being quarantined by the government, has all of his questions shot down on the grounds that they were classified.
 So he launches into a fake coughing fit to freak out the doctor.
 The doctor nearly has a heart attack and demands to know why he faked it.
 Stu grins and tells the doctor that it's classified.